Thursday, 9 June 2005

 Hyde park and colourful India

 It is in that direction, a guy told us, pointing vaguely in the opposite side.
-Walking through the park, there were some really nice trees with trunks swollen like pregnant tummies over centuries.
+Walking through the park, there were some really nice trees with trunks swollen like pregnant tummies - must have taken them centuries to become like that.
 Any way, we gave up before reaching the speakers corner.
-It was too far away and after two hours of walking I was tired.
+It was too far away and after two hours of walking, I was tired.

-I also saw initial parts of Bunty & Bubli up to the Kajrare song.
+In the hotel, I also watched on my Laptop, initial parts of Bollywood film, Bunty & Bubli up to the Kajrare song.
 This film has very nice colours.
 It is also nice to see Rameshwari and Kiran Juneja after so many years.
-However, the film seems kind of synthetic.
+However, the film is pleasant but seems kind of synthetic - the small town feel is not authentic.

-After reading Mukul's blog, I could appreciate the subtext of the background song from Umrao Jaan and dialogues when AB Sr meets AB Jr.
+After reading Mukul's blogpost about Bunty & Bubli, I could appreciate the subtext of the background song from Umrao Jaan and dialogues when AB Sr meets AB Jr - those internal references about the personal lives and older films, are not understood by most of film-goers, but once I read about them in his blog, they seemed so obvious!

-The part about selling Taj Mahal with Mayawati-kind of person is really good.
+The part about selling Taj Mahal with the actor dressed up as Mayawati-kind of person is really good.
 Kajrare song is also good but didn't like Ash in it.
-Her vigorous heaving of bosoms makes her look like a transvestite.
+Her vigorous heaving of bosoms made her look like a transvestite.
 Watching her reminded me of Praveen Babi when she was forced to wear bhartiya nari kind of clothes.
 Her jhatkas are good but on the whole it looks like she is trying too hard.

 Wednesday, 8 June 2005